prisma/language-tools/packages/vscode/CONTRIBUTING.md

 ## Debugging

-- Set `prismaLanguageServer.trace.server` to `messages` or `verbose` to trace the communication between VSCode and the language server.
+- Set `prisma.trace.server` to `messages` or `verbose` to trace the communication between VSCode and the language server.
 - There is a tool to visualize and filter the communication between Language Client / Server.
 All logs from the channel can be saved into a file, and loaded with the Language Server Protocol Inspector at https://microsoft.github.io/language-server-protocol/inspector

 ## Testing